ccnyplanetarium/ccnyplanetarium.github.io/_posts/2020-12-09-jupiter-saturn-conjunction-2020.md

 ## The Basic Scene

 Below is an image showing about 60 days of consecutive images, superimposed on each other.
-The two bright spots are Jupiter and Saturn.
+Every day is shown, with highlights each week.
 Over the course of the months shown, their apparent separation in the sky becomes smaller, eventually reaching a minimum on Dec 21st.
 This view is looking downtown on the island of Manhattan at 6 PM EST.

 {%
 include figure.html
 max-width="1200px"
-file="jupiter-saturn-conjunction-2020-labeled-nyc.png" alt="jupiter saturn conjunction 2020 nyc"
+file="Jup_Sat_GC_nyc_overlay_angles.png" alt="jupiter saturn conjunction 2020 nyc"
 caption="This view show consecutive night from Nov 1st through Dec 30, 2020, at 6 PM, from a vantage point in Manhattan.
 [CC-BY: J.Hedberg/CCNYPlanetarium]"
 %}